-In addition to being a Fellow of the Royal Society, Chris is a Fellow of the Academy of Medical Sciences and a Fellow of the Society of Biology.
+In addition to being a Fellow of the Royal Society, Chris is a Fellow of the Academy of Medical Sciences and a Fellow of the Royal Society of Biology.
 Between 2006 and 2009, he presented public lectures as Gresham Professor of Physic at Gresham College in the city of London.

-Visiting Professor of Zoology, University of Oxford
+- Visiting Professor of Zoology and Visiting Fellow, Oxford Martin School, University of Oxford